-Discretisation breaks down a highly non-linear problem into a very large number of smaller, simpler sections which are considered to be linear.
+Discretisation is the process of breaking down an object into discrete points or nodes.
+This approach is used in Finite Element Analysis (FEA) and in CFD, it is known as meshing.
+It essentially divides a highly non-linear problem into a very large number of smaller, simpler sections which are considered to be linear.
 The combination of individual solutions for the points makes up an approximation of the overall solution.
-Computers are very good at solving a large number of linear problems of this nature, which means we can approximate our non-linear system relatively quickly.
+Computers are very good at solving large numbers of linear problems so we can approximate our non-linear system relatively quickly.

 In iterative solutions, the user will set an array of starting conditions and complex solver algorithms will work on each point on the mesh.
 Each node is subject to the forces due to the surrounding nodes (usually differences in pressure or viscosity due to velocity differences).
 Each of those surrounding nodes has forces due to other nodes acting on it and so on.

-However, usually that time doesn’t exist, for cost or efficiency reasons.
+The iteration procedure works around all of the nodes until equilibrium is met for each time step.
+Of course, the easiest way to achieve an accurate solution is to keep iterating, but this is not computationally efficient.
 Instead, the user has to decide when the iteration error is acceptable.
-In the graph above, there are various points in the iteration count where the solution is relatively close or far away from the ultimate solution.
+In the graph below, there are various points in the iteration count where the solution is relatively close or far away from the ultimate solution.
 Identifying this iteration error is not easy and depends on the purpose of each simulation.

-For example, to calculate the lift of an aircraft wing, the surface pressures on each node can be multiplied by the surface area that the node represents which results in a force.
+Once we have a solution for the case, there is a huge amount of data available for processing.
+At each point in the mesh, we know the flow velocity and pressure which can be post-processed to generate more useful values.
+For example, to calculate the lift of an aircraft wing, the surface pressures on each node can be multiplied by the surface area that the node represents to calculate the force.
 Summing this for both the upper and lower surfaces of the wing determines the wing's lift.

-On a 2021 Formula 1 car, the aerodynamics are heavily dependent on managing vortex structures to generate downforce.
+On a Formula 1 car, the aerodynamics are heavily dependent on managing vortex structures to generate downforce.
 Knowledge of the flow velocities u, v and w means these vortices can be easily visualised at x, y and z slices along the car.
 This is almost impossible to do in any other way.